Singapore PM: ASEAN growing closer to China and India

 He said that the group faces challenges closer to home as well, such as the Islamic State group, cybersecurity and strengthening a regional economic community.

+Myanmar's military has been accused of instigating the persecution of the ethnic minority, which has been denied citizenship in the majority Buddhist country.

+Lee said the leaders agreed that the refugees' return must be carried out "in a safe, secure and dignified way, without undue delay."

-ASEAN leaders are expected to discuss free trade, Myanmar's refugee crisis and the historic summit between North Korean leader Kim Jong Un and South Korea's President Moon Jae-in on Friday.
+The leaders also welcomed a historic summit between North Korean leader Kim Jong Un and South Korea's President Moon Jae-in as a first step toward reducing tensions on the Korean Peninsula.

+"It's a positive step, it's better than firing missiles and testing bombs, but how does it go?
+That's something which we will wait and see and which we can only hope for the best," Lee said.

+To fight protectionism, Lee said that ASEAN was keen to conclude Regional Comprehensive Economic Partnership negotiations this year.
+It is a proposed free trade agreement between ASEAN members and Australia, China, India, Japan, South Korea and New Zealand.

 In addition to Singapore, the ASEAN members are Myanmar, Cambodia, Laos, Indonesia, Thailand, Malaysia, Vietnam, Brunei and the Philippines.